hnc-agency/hnc-csv/README.md

 The functions `decode_init/0,1,2`, `decode_add_data/2`, `decode_next_line/1`
 and `decode_flush/1` can be used together to decode CSV documents in smaller chunks.
+* `decode_init/0,1,2` creates a decoder state to be used in the other incremental decoding functions.
+* `decode_add_data/2` adds another chunk of unprocessed data to the state and returns an updated state.
+* `decode_next_line/1` decodes and returns the next line, together with an updated state.
+If the data in the state is exhausted, the atom `end_of_data` is returned instead of a line.
+* `decode_flush/1` returns any as yet unfinished line in the given state, together with any yet unprocessed data.
+If there is no unfinished line in the state, the atom `undefined` is returned instead of a line.

 #### Example